Will Cycling Give You Abs?

 If you’ve got abs, then you’ll want to see them and that means reducing the amount of belly fat they’re hiding behind.
 Cycling doesn’t burn belly fat any faster than it burns fat anywhere else on the body, but riding a bike either indoors or outdoors is a highly effective way of exercising and losing weight.

 The amount of calories you’ll torch depends on several factors including gender, weight, and height.
-It also depends on the terrain you're riding over or, if you’re on a static or spin bike, the amount of resistance you’re adding to your workout.
+It also depends on the terrain you're riding over or, if you’re on a static or indoor bike, the amount of resistance you’re adding to your workout.

 It’s easier to work out calorie burn when you’re using an indoor bike as the conditions you’re riding in are more consistent and you can pre-set the resistance.
-Ride hard and the average spin class can burn up to 600 calories in an hour.
+Ride hard and the average class can burn up to 600 calories in an hour.

-Is Spinning Good for Abs?
+Is Cycling Good for Abs?

 Cycling indoors is good for your abs, too.